 - Make use of your spam filter

 Beck also reports that people typically use only about 20% of what they save.
 So…how are you doing?
-Where on the digital hoarding scale do you fall?
+Where on … [ Read all ]

 Many, many years ago when I was shelving books in the MIT Humanities Library I was fortunate to have the benefit of advice from several members of the staff who took an interest in my “career.”
 One of them was the Science Librarian, Irma Johnson.
 I got to know Irma well because every summer she would want some portion of her collection shifted to better serve her clientele—and I did the shifting.
 It was an interesting way to learn the literature of the sciences!